4.80 from 10 reviews

 • If you are making the crust from scratch, you will make that first.
 If using a pre-made pie crust, jump below to step 7.

-• Dump this mixture into a large cutting board and work in butter with your fingers.
-Gradually drizzle 1/4 cup ice water into the dough and begin to incorporate it into the dough, or just enough water until the dough can come together.
+• Dump this mixture onto a lightly floured large cutting board or surface and work in butter with your fingers.
 Fold and form the dough gently.
 Knead dough until somewhat smooth.
-Don’t over work the dough, you won’t get flakey pie crust that way. 🙂 Wrap the dough in plastic wrap and chill in the fridge for 2 hours.
+Don’t over work the dough, you won’t get flakey pie crust that way. ๐Ÿ™‚ Wrap the dough in plastic wrap and chill in the fridge for at least 45 minutes or up to 2 days.

-• Freeze dough for 30 minutes.
-Then, line dough with 2 layers of overlapping parchment paper and fill with pie weight or if you don't have those you can always use dried beans.
-Bake in the oven at 350°F for 20 minutes and then remove pie weights and parchment paper and bake for 10-15 minutes just until crust begins to brown.
+• Chill the dough in the fridge for 30 minutes.
+Then, line the dough with 2 layers of overlapping parchment paper and fill with pie weights, pressing them all the way to the sides so the dough doesn’t shrink down.
+You will need 2 set of pie weights.
+Or if you don't have pie weights you can always use dried beans.
+Bake in the oven at 350°F for 20 minutes.
+Remove from oven and remove pie weights and parchment paper.
+Before putting back in the oven without the weights, prick the bottom crust with a fork all over to prevent it from puffing up and bake for an additional ~10 minutes just until crust begins to brown.
 Let this cool while you make the filling.

 • Sauté the spinach in a frying pan on the stove over medium heat until cooked down.
 Set aside to cool.

-• Cool the quiche for at least 20 minutes, but I always let it rest overnight in the refrigerator to let it set up completely.
+• Cool the quiche for at least 20 minutes, but I always let it rest for a few hours or overnight in the refrigerator to let it set up completely.
 It's too delicate and fragile right out of the oven to slice into it right away.
 Ideally you want the quiche to cool in the pan before serving!
 Enjoy cold, room temperature or warmed.

 Video